SableVII/co10_Escape_SableVII/readme.md

   - Prison Guard spawn options
   - Starting weapons backpack options
   - Expanding Time Scaling and Spawn Distance options
-- OpFor spawns slightly more ambient patrols than the Independent Faction to better balance faction encounter types.
+- OpFor spawns increased slightly to better balance faction encounter types.
 - Roadblocks remain hidden on the map until they are revealed by proximity.
 (Maybe intel too idk)
 - When gathering multiple intel objects at once, what each one revealed will be detailed to the system chat